saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-06-A-Rust-game-developer-enters-a-bar.md

 tags: [bevy,gamedev,humor,rust]
 ---

+(This summarizes very closely my experience with developing games with Rust game libraries.
+Those who have experience on building complete (even small, but still complete) games with Bevy will probably know which functionality the "two missing wheels" represent.)

 Foo goes to a car dealer, in order to purchase a car.

 \- This car is amazing... no wonder everybody wants one!<br/>